ryoy531/Asm2sv/README.md

  `absent or missing border` = Candidate genomic region was not found or collapsed.
  --
 - In case of comparing multiple target genomes, these scores can be combined to generate a numeric genotype table (SV score table) through the `unite` command (see below).
-- Protein sequence is predicted in target genome regardless of its Gff.
+- Protein sequence is predicted in target genome regardless of its GFF (trial function).
 ####

 ___
-#### Step.3 Prepare a bash script for batch execution of Asm2sv for multiple target genomes.
+#### Step.2B Prepare a bash script for batch execution of Asm2sv for multiple target genomes.
 _*In case of analyzing only one target genome, you don't need to perform this step.
 Please just read it._
 ```
 $ /path/to/Asm2sv makecmd -i list_for_batch_exec.csv -t 16 -x 16 -n 5000